fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/Table_assembly.md

 ![y_rails](https://github.com/fellesverkstedet/fabricatable-machines/raw/master/humphrey-large-format-cnc/humphrey_v3/img/assembly/link_place.JPG)

-* Find M6 screws to use as temorary guide pins (Ø6mm wooden dowels can also be used but screws are easier)
+* Find M6x30mm screws to use as temorary guide pins.
 * Screw the M6 screws into the Ø6mm holes in the bottom of the Y-rails to align the rails with the Ø6mm holes in the valchromat table.
 Make sure they go all the way through the spacer into the top layer of valchromat.

 ![y_rails](https://github.com/fellesverkstedet/fabricatable-machines/raw/master/humphrey-large-format-cnc/humphrey_v3/img/assembly/y-rail4.jpg)